Thank you to WUSA 9 for including Howerton+Wooten Events in the news segment about wedding planning during the Coronavirus pandemic.

 I am a big advocate for event insurance, and this includes meeting planning insurance, event insurance, and wedding insurance.
 So, when the editor in chief of “Washingtonian Weddings” magazine asked me about insurance, I happily obliged!

 Hurricane Florence is heading for the southeast coast of the United States.
-What it does after it comes ashore remains to be seen, but there is a strong possibility that numerous regions could be very seriously impacted by the storm.
-We consider ourselves to be a bunch of “crisis management gurus,” so our hearts and […]
+What it does after it comes ashore remains to be seen.
+But, there is a strong possibility this storm will seriously impact numerous regions.
+Wedding pros consider themselves to be “crisis management experts,” so we immediately thought about the weddings impacted by this […]

 Here we are again.
 Trying to navigate the nuances of wedding planning while waiting to see if the federal government is going to shut down.
 Here is a list of recommendations we learned while planning weddings during the last federal government shutdown a few years ago.

-Did the June 29th derecho storm make you think long and hard about your own weather emergency plan?
-Hopefully, all of us developed an emergency plan for our homes, but what about your wedding day?
-Here are some posts for developing an emergency plan while planning your wedding.
-We hope you find them helpful.
-Force […]
+Did the June 29th derecho storm make you think long and hard about your own emergency plan?
+Hopefully, all of us have a weather emergency plan in place for our homes, but what about the wedding day?
+Here are some posts you can reference as you develop a weather emergency plan for your wedding.

 Most of your professional wedding vendors will be prepared for emergencies, so you can expect them to have a back-up plan in place if any of they become unavailable — it’s a necessity.
 But, do you have a plan B for your wedding?